 Possibly Effective for

-Side Effects & SafetyInulin seems to be safe when used appropriately.
+Side Effects & SafetyInulin is POSSIBLY SAFE in adults and children when used appropriately by mouth.
 The most common side effects occur in the stomach.
 Using too much inulin causes more stomach problems.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of inulin during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Inulin is POSSIBLY SAFE in pregnant and breast-feeding women when consumed in food.
+Not enough is known about the use of inulin as medicine during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

 We currently have no information for INULIN Interactions.